Bruce Lee: Possible causes of death

 Donald Teare, a senior British pathologist recommended by Scotland Yard who had overseen over 1,000 autopsies, was assigned to perform an autopsy on Lee.
 His conclusion was "death by misadventure" caused by cerebral edema due to a reaction to compounds present in the combination medication Equagesic.
 According to autopsy reports, Lee's brain had swollen from 1,400 to 1,575 grams, a 12.5% increase.
 Lee had taken Equagesic on the day of his death, which contained both aspirin and the sedative meprobamate, although he had taken it many times before.
 The Coroner's Court unanimously returned a "death by misadventure" verdict.

 Lee's iconic status and untimely death fed many rumors and theories.
 These included murder involving the triads and a supposed curse on him and his family.
 Tabloids and magazines in Hong Kong publicised multiple conspiracy theories on Lee's death for viewership.

 Although there was initial speculation that cannabis found in Lee's stomach may have contributed to his death, Teare said it would "be both 'irresponsible and irrational' to say that [cannabis] might have triggered either the events of Bruce's collapse on May 10 or his death on July 20".
-Dr. R. R. Lycette, the clinical pathologist at Queen Elizabeth Hospital, reported at the coroner hearing that the death could not have been caused by cannabis.
-Armed Forces Institute of Pathology of the United States concluded that they were unable to attribute Lee's death to cannabis intoxication.
+R. R. Lycette, the clinical pathologist at Queen Elizabeth Hospital, reported at the coroner hearing that the death could not have been caused by cannabis.
+The Armed Forces Institute of Pathology of the United States concluded that they were unable to attribute Lee's death to cannabis intoxication.